-With Marcel Gamboa, Licensed Professional Counselor

 How much does it cost?

 Many insurance plans cover counseling services, minus your deductible or copay.
-If you pay out-of-pocket, the rate for individual visits is $95 for a 50-55 minute visit.
-The intake, which is a comprehensive 75 minute evaluation, costs $125 for private pay.
+If you pay out-of-pocket, the rate for individual visits is $120 for a 55-60 minute visit by Marcel Gamboa LPC, while the rate is $80 by an LPC Associate.
 Click the tab "Rates and Insurance" for more information.

 Can I call for a consultation?

-Yes, you may call 713-588-0410 for a free 10 minute consultation with the counselor if you have further questions.
+Yes, you may call 281-299-8607 for a free 10 minute consultation with the counselor if you have further questions.
+You may also call Claudia Calero at 281-806-5413 if you would like to inquire about her services.